travelaudience/kubernetes-nexus/README.md

    from the last known good backup.
 1. Remove everything _under_ `/nexus-data/backup/`,
    `/nexus-data/blobs/default/` and `/nexus-data/db/`
-1. `tar -xvf blobstore.tar --strip-components 3 -C /nexus-data/blobs/default/`.
+1. Run `tar -xvf blobstore.tar --strip-components 3 -C /nexus-data/blobs/default/`.
-1. `tar -xvf databases.tar --strip-components 2 -C /nexus-data/backup/`.
-For Nexus => 3.11.0, the folder where the backup is automatically restored from is called 'restore-from-backup' instaed of 'backup' (https://issues.sonatype.org/browse/NEXUS-14493).
+4. Run `tar -xvf databases.tar --strip-components 2 -C /nexus-data/restore-from-backup/`.

-At this point the backup is ready to be restored by Nexus and you can leave the _nexus-backup_ container.
+At this point the backup is ready to be restored by Nexus and one can leave the _nexus-backup_ container.
-Now go back to the terminal of the _nexus_ container and do:
+One must now go back to the terminal of the `nexus` container and run the following commands:

 ```
 $ mv /nexus-service/ /etc/service/nexus/         # Make `runsvdir` start Nexus again.
 $ exit                                           # Bye!
 ```

-This will automatically start nexus and restore the backups.
+This will automatically start Nexus and perform the restore process.

 If one watches the `nexus` container logs as it boots, one should see an indication that a restore procedure is in place.
 After a few minutes access should be